 Constant Head Permeameter Cell: Soil Permeameters

-One of the permeameter options is the ASTM/AASHTO Granular Soils Permeameter.
+One of the permeameter options is the ASTM/AASHTO Granular Soil Permeameter.
 This one uses the constant head method to measure permeability in granularsoil samples.
-This method is used to measure the hydraulic conductivity of granular soils, providing reliable and fast results.
+This method is used to measure the hydraulic conductivity of granular soil samples, providing reliable and fast results.
 It’s a reliable and fast way to determine the rate of water flow through these types of soils.

 Another option is the Combination Permeameter which is versatile and cost effective.
-With this permeameter you can test granular soils using the constant head method or falling head method.
+With this permeameter you can test granular samples using the constant head or falling head method.
 This flexibility allows you to choose the testing method that suits your needs making it a very adaptable soil testing tool.

 For those who need to test undisturbed soil samples the Shelby Tube Permeameter is the way to go.
 This permeameter allows you to test soil samples without disturbing them.
 This is important when testing soils that are sensitive to disturbance as it ensures accurate results.